-Though caused by similar factors, this condition should not be confused with cephalohematoma, which refers to bleeding under the scalp.
+Though caused by similar factors, this condition shouldn’t be confused with cephalohematoma, which refers to bleeding under the scalp.

-Generally, the longer there is a fluid cushion around the infant, the lower the chances of scalp swelling.
+Generally, the longer there’s a fluid cushion around the infant, the lower the chances of scalp swelling.

-A physical exam of the newborn infant is all that is necessary for diagnosis.
+A physical exam of the newborn infant is all that’s necessary for a diagnosis.

-The swelling and bruising may increase the risk of infant jaundice, yellowing of the skin due to excess bilirubin in the blood.
-According to the National Center for Biotechnology Information (NCBI), this should clear up without treatment within one to two weeks (NCBI, 2011).
+The swelling and bruising may increase the risk of infant jaundice, which is yellowing of the skin due to excess bilirubin in the blood.
+According to the Mayo Clinic, this should clear up without treatment within 2 to 3 weeks.

-If your child develops jaundice that does not improve within several weeks, contact your doctor.
-Blood tests may be required to determine the underlying cause of the jaundice.
+If your child develops jaundice that doesn’t improve within several weeks, contact your child’s doctor.
+Blood tests may be necessary to determine the underlying cause of the jaundice.